 Continental could become subject to additional burdensome environmental or safety regulations, and new regulations could adversely affect demand for the company’s products and services.

 As a corporation that operates worldwide, Continental must observe a large number of different regulatory systems in numerous countries that change frequently and are continuously evolving and becoming more stringent, particularly with respect to the environment, chemicals and hazardous materials, as well as health regulations.
 This also applies to air, water and soil pollution regulations and to waste legislation, all of which have recently become more stringent through new laws, particularly in the EU and the USA.
-Moreover, Continental’s sites and operations necessitate various permits and the requirements specified therein must be complied with.
+Moreover, Continental’s locations and operations necessitate various permits, and the requirements specified therein must be complied with.
 In the past, adjusting to new requirements has necessitated investments, and Continental assumes that further investments in this regard will be required in the future.